JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 This has a complexity of O(1).
 This is Omega Complexity.

-It isn't considered as useful because it is unlikely our item will often be the first value in our data structure search… so it doesn't give ua any idea how well the algorithm will scale.
+It isn't considered as useful because it is unlikely our item will often be the first value in our data structure search, so it doesn't give ua any idea how well the algorithm will scale.

 // > ----------------------------------------------------------------------------------------------------------